pixelkat5/Wplace-Red-planet/docs/README.md

     <summary>
       <b>I want to visit the website.</b> <sup>(Click to Expand)</sup>
     </summary>
-    <a href="https://bluemarble.camilledaguin.fr/" target="_blank" rel="noopener noreferrer">Click here</a> to visit the official Blue Marble website.
+    <a href="https://bluemarble.camilledaguin.fr/" target="_blank" rel="noopener noreferrer">Click here</a> to visit the official Red Planet website.
   </details>
 </p>

 <h2>Overview</h2>
 <p>
-  Welcome to Blue Marble!
-Blue Marble is a userscript for the website <a href="https://wplace.live/" target="_blank" rel="noopener noreferrer">wplace.live</a>.
-The purpose of Blue Marble is to allow you to take an image, and layer it onto the canvas!
+  Welcome to Red Planet!
+Red Planet is a userscript for the website <a href="https://wplace.live/" target="_blank" rel="noopener noreferrer">wplace.live</a>.
+The purpose of Red Planet is to allow you to take an image, and layer it onto the canvas!
 That way, you can easily trace the image of your art, without having to look back and forth between multiple tabs/monitors.
-In addition, Blue Marble supports some neat extra features such as:
+In addition, Red Planet supports some neat extra features such as:
   <ul>
     <li>Displaying the number of pixels you need to level up</li>
     <li>Displaying a simple coordinate system (tile coordinats & pixel coordinates)</li>